tomhel/LocaleNumeric/README.md

 Digits.roundHalfToOdd(number)
 ```

-These rounding methods should be used when defining custom locales.
+These rounding functions should be used when defining custom locales.

 - _number_ - the number to round

-__returns__ the rounded number.
+__returns__ the rounded number